 Sex makes babies.
-I mean, that’s obvious, right?
-But if that were the singular purpose of sex, we wouldn’t have so thoroughly inquired into the “accessories” of sex like, scent and clothing and toys and musical inspiration.
-Sex is, ultimately, a sensory experience, and therefore a means of self-expression, of communication, and enjoyment, which keeps us energized enough to keep going through life.
-Without sex, our species would cease to evolve, let alone exist, not only for the propagation of the species, but because of the level of self-awareness sex demands.
-Self-examination is not something that everyone engages with when it comes to sex, but by examining our own personal feelings about it can shed light on our individual experience of self-worth, self-trust, and self-gratification.
+I mean, that’s obvious.
+But if that were the singular purpose of sex, we wouldn’t have so thoroughly inquired into the “accessories” of sex, like scent, clothing, toys, and musical inspiration.
+Sex is, ultimately, a sensory experience and, therefore, a means of self-expression, communication, and enjoyment, energizing us enough to continue through life.
+Without sex, our species would cease to evolve, let alone exist, not only for the propagation of the species but because of the level of self-awareness sex demands.
+Self-examination is not something that everyone engages with when it comes to sex.
+But examining our feelings about it can shed light on our individual experience of self-worth, self-trust, and self-gratification.
 Notice how many times I said, “self?”

-Pregnant people have access to an entirely different set of sensations and bodily experiences which amounts to an enhanced state of sensuality.
-The high priority our culture places on standardized experience and appearance can wreak havoc on this unique experience not only for the pregnant person, but their partner and the overall relationship.
-How we feel about ourselves — physically or otherwise — determines the level of intimacy we are able to experience; not the amount of sex or babies we’re able to have, but the level of intimacy, of deep connection, we have.
+Pregnant people have access to different sensations and bodily experiences, which amounts to an enhanced state of sensuality.
+The high priority our culture places on standardized experience and appearance can wreak havoc on this unique experience for the pregnant person, their partner, and the overall relationship.
+How we feel about ourselves — physically or otherwise — determines the level of intimacy we can experience.
+Not the amount of sex or babies we’re able to have but the level of intimacy and deep connection we have.

 Sensuality is not only intercourse.
-It is your sense of smell, taste, touch, sight and hearing.
-When it comes to the body, in order to feel the good, you also have to be willing to feel the not so good.
-Pain is part of having a body that feels pleasure, so if you let yourself fixate on what doesn’t feel good — ugh my ankles, ugh my thighs, ugh my back, ugh, my hemorrhoids — you inadvertently numb yourself to the good things!
+It is your sense of smell, taste, touch, sight, and hearing.
+When it comes to the body, to feel the good, you also have to be willing to feel the not-so-good.
+Pain is part of having a body that feels pleasure, so if you fixate on what doesn’t feel good — ugh, my ankles, ugh, my thighs, ugh, my back, ugh, my hemorrhoids — you inadvertently numb yourself to the good things!
 Oh, my nipples!
 Oh, my shoulders!
 Oh, my…. there are definitely still good things.
-You simply must give yourself permission to ask for what you want.
+You simply must permit yourself to ask for what you want.

 You don’t have to love the skin you’re in to get pregnant, but when it comes to getting your baby out, feeling good in your body goes a long way toward an easier labor, not to mention your mental and emotional recovery.

 The fact is that what gets the baby in gets the baby out — oxytocin.
-A revved up engine gets you to the end of the road faster than a nervous one, and while there’s nothing obviously sexy about a laboring body, it’s ultimately the power under the hood that gets you where you want to go.
-The way you feel about yourself is, ultimately, the fuel you need to keep things moving smoothly.
+A revved-up engine gets you to the end of the road faster than a nervous one.
+And while there’s nothing sexy about a laboring body, it’s ultimately the power under the hood that gets you where you want to go.
+How you feel about yourself is the fuel to keep things moving smoothly.

-Your willingness to be in the full experience of your senses — the smells, sights, sensations, flavors and sounds of birth, relates us back to our sexuality, to the pleasure of being in a body, and during labor this sensitivity becomes extremely helpful in easing the process.
-By staying present you are generating enough momentum and power to ride the waves of each contraction to push your baby into their first breath.
+Your willingness to be in the full experience of your senses — the smells, sights, sensations, flavors, and sounds of birth, relates us to our sexuality, to the pleasure of being in a body.
+During labor, this sensitivity becomes extremely helpful in easing the process.
+By staying present, you generate enough momentum and power to ride the waves of each contraction to push your baby into their first breath.